Updated: Feb 17

-Getting a divorce is not easy for everyone involved, it's a very tedious process, and sometimes it can also be expensive.
+Getting a divorce in California is not easy for everyone involved, it's a tedious process, and sometimes it can also be expensive.
 Under the right circumstances, you can get a divorce for FREE in California (without getting a lawyer involved).

 A divorce in California is “uncontested” when both parties work to settle their differences by way of a written agreement.